 #3: Make Your Own Christmas Dinner or Host a Potluck

 Yes, dining out or ordering a packaged food from a restaurant or fast food can be expensive and sometimes insufficient to make every stomach full.
 It is better to cook for dinner or hold pot luck.
 Ask your relatives or even your neighbors if they want to have Noche Buena with your family, and they can bring some food with them.

 #2: Make DIY Gifts

 Nowadays, DIY gifts are very trendy.
-It does not only cost cheaper, it is also special since it is personalized.
-If you can bake cakes and cupcakes, you can put is in a simple box and give it to your relatives and friends.
-You can also create personalized keychains, bracelets or home décor.
-You will never know, it may even start a small business.
+It does not only cost cheaper, but it is also special since it is personalized.
+If you can bake cakes and cupcakes, you can put them in a simple box and give them to your relatives and friends.
+You can also create personalized keychains, bracelets, or home décor.
+You will never know it may even start a small business.

 #1: Give Time to your Loved Ones

 The best gift this Christmas is your time.
 Precious memories are more valuable than any expensive gifts you can ever give.
 Spending the holiday together with laughter and love will be cherished for a lifetime, much longer than a physical gift that can get lost or broken.

 Pro Tip: 13th Month Bonus is your chance to save, not to spend.